micahwierenga/css-box-model-and-positioning/readme.md

 - Create an html page called `index.html` with an externally linked css stylesheet called `main.css`
 - Inside your html page create a "livingRoom" div holding four divs within.
 Change the background color to whatever color you want your carpet to be.
 - Inside our CSS page, make the container a 800px square containing 100px squares within that are red, blue, green, and yellow.
-- Write some content in your boxes, to denote what's inside each box.
+- Write some content in your boxes to denote what's inside each box.

 <!-- Ask devs to fight checking the solution like they may fight a tiger to protect their first-born child -->